trondstromlie/Find-appointment-/README.md

 # Find-appointment

-A python program that search in a json calender and find a free appointment the program has a standarized model api class and two view programs.
+A python program that search in a json calender to find a free appointment the program has a standarized model api class and two view programs.